CassandraMaldonado/a2a_multiagent_hedge_fund/README.md

-# 🧠 GenAI Financial Forecaster: A Personal Agentic AI Project
+# GenAI Financial Forecaster: A Personal Agentic AI Project

 This is a personal project I built as part of my Master’s in Applied Data Science at the University of Chicago.
-The goal was to explore how **agentic workflows** and **generative AI** can be used to support financial decision-making — from market forecasting to personal investment planning.
+The goal was to explore how agentic workflows and generative AI can be used to support financial decision-making — from market forecasting to personal investment planning.

 While inspired by open-source repos like `ai-hedge-fund`, I wanted to better understand the inner workings by building my own version using modular agents, real APIs, and LLM reasoning.